An Eclipse-Ballooning Study of Shadow Bands During the April 2024 Total Eclipse: Introduction

 \section{Introduction}

 This paper presents an analysis of a search for shadow bands during the total solar eclipse of April 8, 2024.
-The search was conducted by a collaborative team of researchers from the University of Pittsburgh, Carnegie Mellon University, and Formant.
-Our team was one of those funded by NASA's Nationwide Eclipse Ballooning Program (NEBP) for the 2023 annular and 2024 total eclipses.

-Shadow bands appear as rapidly moving, faint light and dark patterns on the ground just a few minutes before and after totality during a total solar eclipse \cite{madhani2020, stricklingShadowBands}.
-Typically reported to be about 10 cm apart, they form parallel lines that appear to shift dynamically as the eclipse progresses into and out of totality.
-Their existence is documented in historical records dating back to the 9th century CE \cite{nasa2017}.
-Our team aimed to explore the underlying mechanisms of shadow bands, testing two competing theories: the Atmospheric Turbulence Theory and the Diffraction-Interference Theory.

-The Atmospheric Turbulence Theory, introduced in detail by Codona in 1986 \cite{codona1986}, attributes shadow bands to the disappearing crescent of sunlight rapidly refracted by atmospheric turbulence in the planetary boundary layer (PBL).
-In contrast, the Diffraction-Interference Theory suggests that these patterns arise above the atmosphere due to diffraction effects, possibly involving the Moon’s disappearing bright limb or other effects \cite{madhani2020}.
-To discriminate between these theories, we utilized photodiode light sensors deployed on high-altitude balloons (HABs), similar ground based light sensors, and radiosondes launched on weather balloons to measure atmospheric turbulence.
-Additional data were collected with a plane-mounted light sensor.
-We were also prepared to make ground video observations.

-Observations were primarily conducted in Concan, TX, within the path of totality, where maximum totality lasted over four minutes.
-Our instruments recorded light intensity and atmospheric conditions, and later spectrogram analysis searched for potential frequency signatures associated with shadow bands.
-Additional data from New Brunswick, Vermont, and New Hampshire supplemented our efforts.

-Our study was built on the 2017 eclipse-ballooning project conducted by the University of Pittsburgh, which identified a constant 4.5 Hz signal linked to shadow bands at an altitude of 25 km, well above the atmosphere's turbulent layer, as explained by Madhani et al. in 2020 \cite{madhani2020}.
-However, despite deploying more sensitive sensors and extending the scope of measurements during the April 8 eclipse, we did not detect shadow bands with our HAB light sensors.
-But since our ground based light sensors in Concan were not operable due to clouds, it’s possible that shadow bands were simply not present over Concan before and after totality.
-This research seeks to improve our understanding of the origins and characteristics of shadow bands, contributing to broader insights into atmospheric and optical phenomena observed during total eclipses.
+The investigation was part of a broader observational effort associated with recent solar eclipses.

+Shadow bands are faint, rapidly moving patterns of light and dark that are sometimes observed on the ground, walls, or other bright surfaces near the beginning and end of totality during a solar eclipse.
+Nineteenth- and early twentieth-century reports describe them as wavy or undulatory bands, often compared to light reflected from rippling water, with reported widths and spacings ranging from a few centimeters to several decimeters \cite{ranyard1879, rotch1908}.
+The observations also show that shadow bands are not uniformly observed during every eclipse or at every totality location.